CompIsle/Unit-15-Asignment-2/doc/problems.md

 feedback
 Evulation -- check

 prob -
-Link on job page are white and blend in with background.
+Links on the bottom of the job page are white and blend in with background.
-In full screen our staff scroll/slide bar, part of next slide can be seen.
+In full screen on the About us page.
+The our staff scroll/slide bar Section enables you to see part of next slide.